Yohann Pelé

-Yohann Pelé (born 4 November 1982) is a French former professional footballer who played as a goalkeeper.
+Yohann Denis Patrick Pelé (born 4 November 1982) is a French former professional footballer who played as a goalkeeper.

 Club career

 Le Mans

-Born in Brou-sur-Chantereine, Pelé spent most of his career at Le Mans, making his debut in Ligue 2 in a 1–0 defeat at FC Istres in September 2002.
+Born in Brou-sur-Chantereine, Seine-et-Marne, Pelé spent most of his career at Le Mans, making his debut in Ligue 2 in a 1–0 defeat at FC Istres in September 2002.
 He established himself as the club's first-choice goalkeeper in the 2004–05 season, as the club won promotion to Ligue 1.
 He ultimately made 164 appearances for the club before his departure in 2009.

 Toulouse

 On 29 June 2009, he was transferred from Le Mans to Toulouse FC where he signed a four-year contract.

 On 12 October 2010, Toulouse announced that Pelé was suffering from a pulmonary embolism.
 He ended up missing two seasons of football and at the end of the 2011–12 season he left the club.

 Sochaux

 In January and August 2013, Pelé trained with Dijon FCO and Vannes OC respectively in order to regain fitness.
 In January the following year, more than three years after his last competitive game, he signed a two-and-a-half-year contract with FC Sochaux-Montbéliard.
 He played 49 competitive matches for the club over the next two seasons before leaving to join Marseille in 2015.